Enhanced quantum emission from a topological Floquet resonance: INTRODUCTION

-Recently, TPIs have been employed for generating robust entangled photons emission using coupled waveguides \cite{Redondo} and microring resonators \cite{Mittal2018, Mittal2021HOM}, as well as through Floquet-based TPIs \cite{Dai2022}.
+Recently, TPIs have been used for generating entangled photons using coupled waveguides \cite{Redondo} and static microring resonators \cite{Mittal2018, Mittal2021HOM}, as well as through Floquet-based TPIs strongly coupled microring resonators \cite{Dai2022}.
 Nevertheless, the practical implementation of nonclassical sources based on edge states has faced challenges due to the weak nonlinear properties of the materials.
 Ensuring sufficient pair generation requires either long lattice boundaries, leading to increased material loss, or utilizing high pump powers that introduce noise and reduce the purity of the entanglement.
-These limitations have constrained the potential applications of TPIs in quantum technologies, especially in scenarios demanding bright entangled emissions, such as long-distance quantum communications.
-Despite demonstrating resonance enhancement of photon pair generation through spontaneous four-wave mixing (SFWM) in conventional resonators \cite{Kumar:13, ma2017silicon,ma2020ultrabright, afifi2021contra, guo2019nonclassical, clementi2023programmable}, the experimental realization of a bright Floquet TPI entanglement source has remained elusive and unexplored until now.
+These limitations have constrained the potential applications of TPIs in quantum technologies, especially in scenarios demanding bright entangled emissions, such as long-distance quantum communications \cite{PhysRevLett.93.180502, Yu2020}.
+Despite demonstrating resonance enhancement of photon pair generation through spontaneous four-wave mixing (SFWM) in conventional resonators \cite{Kumar:13, ma2017silicon,ma2020ultrabright, afifi2021contra,grassani2015micrometer, wakabayashi2015time, guo2018generation, clementi2023programmable}, the experimental realization of a bright Floquet TPI entanglement source has remained elusive and unexplored until now.